top of page

 ACCESSORIES:

-Ditch the raincoat and choose a beautiful wool coat.
+Ditch the practical raincoat you use everyday and choose a beautiful wool or leather coat instead.

 FINAL NOTES: